Find out if you're eligible to apply for a Teacher Education Scholarship. To apply, you will need to:

 - be an Australian citizen or permanent resident

 - intend on enrolling or be currently enrolled in initial teacher education studies at a recognised Australian university or tertiary institution.
 Your studies will need to meet the department's and the NSW Education Standards Authority (NESA) academic requirements for employment as a secondary teacher of a high-demand subject area or a special education (K-12) teacher.
 The subject areas of need are:

 - be willing to accept an appointment as a permanent full time teacher to a NSW public school in an agreed location on completion of your studies for a minimum period of three years

 - (if you have not completed the full four years of required higher education in a country where English is the main language) be able to demonstrate that your English language proficiency is of a standard which would enable you to teach and interact effectively and confidently in a NSW school.
 You will be required to undertake an assessment of your English language proficiency – this is a requirement to gain an approval to teach in NSW public schools.

 Special education (K-12) teacher

 There are only two recognised initial teacher education programs in special education in NSW.
 These are offered through the University of New England and the University of Newcastle.
-The University of Newcastle course is available as an internship in the fourth year of study only, and, as entry is not guaranteed, is only appropriate for a one year scholarship or internship applied for in your third or second last year of teacher education studies.
+The University of Newcastle course is available as an internship in the fourth year of study only, and, as entry is not guaranteed, is only appropriate for a one year scholarship applied for in your third or second last year of teacher education studies.

 Technological and applied studies